 News & Insights

-As we are now reaching the end of 2015, it is worthwhile doing a CPT stock-take on all licensed individuals.
-If your company has licensed individuals who still need to collect annual CPT hours for this year, you should remind them to take action soon.
+We are now in the final quarter of 2017 which means licensed individuals have less than three months to comply with their annual CPT requirement.
+If your company has licensed individuals who still need to get annual CPT hours for this year, you should remind them to take action soon.
 This also include individuals who got their licenses during this calendar year.
-If your company has individuals who need to take additional CPT hours to comply with conditional exemptions from taking licensing exams, this may also be a good time to check how may CPT hours they still need to collect and whether those CPT training hours need to be provided by approved CPT providers.
+If your company has individuals who need to take additional CPT hours to comply with conditional exemptions from taking licensing exams, this may also be a good time to check how many CPT hours they still need to collect and whether those CPT training hours need to be provided by approved CPT providers.

 Subscribe to Publications